cacology/annalsUVaLib/README.md

 completions for the tags would be nice.
 I'd like to develop a small set and I think "company" is the one that mu4e uses.
 Work on this next week, after you get some more entries.

+I need to tweak the code for the quotes of the CSV, which cause problems by not following the RFC's strictly.
+If a field has a quote in it, it must be quoted and those quotes must be double.
+That's all.